department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-conversation-guide.md

 - At this point, are you signed up for COVID updates?
   - If yes - how do you know?
-  - If no - go ahead and show me how you'd sign up from here.
+  - If no - how would you do that from here?

 Now that you've added an email address to your profile, talk me through what you see on this notifications page.